paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     fulfill the completeness and contamination estimates for a high-quality MAG following MIMAG
   - `ASMB_dereplication.Snakefile`: use dRep to dereplicate the MAGs into representative genomes and compare these representative genomes against the HOMD for close matches
+  - `ASMB_taxonomic_profiling_MAGs.Snakefile`: generate the taxonomic profiles of the representative MAGs using the GTDBTK and PhyloPhlAn3's metagenomic mode

 3. `QUAL`: analyses related to the data quality